Dev-I-J/JNote/docs/source/index.md

    getting-started
    first-steps-with-jnote
+   all-features
    keyboard-shortcuts
+   troubleshooting

 ```

 ## Features

-The current version is v1.4.1 and additional for basic functions of a note pad, it can
+The current version is v1.5.0 and additional for basic functions of a note pad, it can

 * Automatically Check For Updates,
 * Open the last opened file automatically when started,